ddhartma/Sparkify-Project/README.md

 Why is Spark a powerful tool for **Big Data** Analytics?

-Besides Hadoop, Spark is currently one of the most popular tools for big data analytics.
-Hadoop is a slightly older technology although still in use by some companies.
-Spark is generally faster than Hadoop, which is why Spark has become more popular over the last few years.
+Besides Hadoop, Spark - slightly newer and faster technology than Hadoop - is currently one of the most popular tools for big data analytics.

 ## Business Understanding - The Goal of the Project <a name="project_goal"></a>

 Suppose, you are a Data Scientist at popular digital music service similar to Spotify or Pandora.
 Let's call it Sparkify.
-Users of Sparkify can stream their favourite songs either by using a free tier that places advertisements between the songs or by using the premium subscription model.
-The latter one is a flat rate account, where they stream music as free but pay a fixed price on a monthly base.
+Users of Sparkify can stream their favorite songs either by using a free tier that places advertisements between the songs or by using the premium subscription model.
+The latter one is a flat rate account, where they stream music as free but pay a fixed price on a monthly basis.
 Users can upgrade, downgrade or cancel their service at any time.
 So it's crucial to make sure our users love the service.

 A user can interact with the Sparkify service in multiple ways, e.g. playing songs, liking a song with a thumbs up, listen to an advertisement, downgrade the service etc. Every time a user interacts with the service data is generated.
 All this data contains information about keeping your users happy.
 Now your Data Team receive the task to predict which users are at risk to churn either downgrading from premium to free tier or cancelling their services altogether.
 If you could accurately **predict these users before they leave your service** you could offer them for example discounts.
 In the end this could increase your business revenue significantly.